 “GBM AGILE allows us to get more researchers involved and allows there to be enough patients enrolled in trials to get statistically significant results,” Dwayne stated.
 “This sharing of data and information could allow the research to move faster, and ultimately bring lifesaving and life extending treatments to patients faster.”

-With overwhelming support from teammates, family, friends, and community members, Team Invictus has currently raised over $23,000 for GBM AGILE.
+With overwhelming support from teammates, family, friends, and community members, Team Invictus raised over $23,000 for GBM AGILE.
 Dwayne and Elizabeth have proudly turned this unexpected challenge into a remarkable opportunity to make a significant impact in cancer research.
 As the GBM AGILE initiative continues to grow, patients are able to find new hope where little previously existed.

 “Brain cancer is my condition, not my position,” Dwayne concluded.
 “I am not going to let a condition define who I am or alter my position.
 I am going to keep a positive attitude, continue to love my life and those in it, and have faith that there is a plan for me.”

 For anyone interested in contributing to GBM AGILE with Team Invictus, please visit the team’s website or nfcr.org/gbm-agile.

 Update: Dwayne Patrick Osgood passed away on December 19, 2020 after a 21-month battle with glioblastoma.
 The National Foundation for Cancer Research is grateful for his lasting contributions to GBM AGILE.
 We will continue our efforts to defeat cancer through research, in his memory and in the memory of all those who have lost their lives to cancer.